radall1/LarsonView/README.md

 ## Purpose

 LarsonView is a website that allows users to remotely check the availability of laundry machines in Larson Hall through a real-time dashboard.
 This work was supported by an $800 entrepreneurial grant from the Piper Center.
-You can access the website [here](https://larsonview.com).

 ![website](https://raw.githubusercontent.com/radall1/LarsonView/main/images/demo.png)